Alberthaux/NewSwipe/README.md

 # NewSwipe
-This project aims at giving a daiuly brief of world news.
+This project aims at giving a daily brief of world news.
-The steps are the following:
+- The steps are the following:

 	1 - Scrap 8 newspapers titles on home page.
 	2 - Cluster the titles using tf-idf and dbscan, using a custom distance